As an integrative practitioner, I provide counselling that is flexible in approach and best suited to your needs

 Unlike some other therapies, which may be rooted in past events and experiences, CBT is more focussed on the present and how current concerns can relate to the future.
 This type of therapy is very practical, structured and solution-focussed (rather than insight-based) and looks at realistic ways for resolving problems.
 It is particularly helpful for those with specific (rather than more complex) mental health issues such as anxiety and/or depression, phobias, eating disorders & addictions.

 You will be expected to take a proactive role within your treatment by completing tasks at home between sessions; while the sessions offer support and space to explore your concerns, it is the work you do outside of your sessions that can have the most impact.
 By staying focussed and completing homework tasks, you will hopefully start to develop a stronger sense of self-confidence and self-belief, helping yourself to progress more quickly.

-There are a range of specific approaches classed as "Third Wave" CBT which include Acceptance & Commitment Therapy (ACT), Compassion Focussed Therapy (CFT) and Dialectical Behaviour Therapy (DBT), all of which include Mindfulness as a key element of their process.
+"Third Wave" CBT approaches include Acceptance & Commitment Therapy (ACT), Compassion Focussed Therapy (CFT) and Dialectical Behaviour Therapy (DBT), all of which include an element of Mindfulness within their process.